jfig39/zephyr-projects/epd_tutorials/docs/01-display-setup.md

 };
 ```

-At boot, Zephyr binds the `ssd16xxfb` driver to the `epd` node and exposes it as a `struct device` this is usefull since we can abtract away the device driver implmentation from our source code alowing us to simply modify our overlay if we are using a diffrent Epaper without having to modify our `main.c`
+At boot, Zephyr binds the `ssd16xxfb` driver to the `epd` node and exposes it as a `struct device` this is usefull since we can abtract away the device driver implmentation from our source code allowing us to simply modify our overlay if we are using a different e-paper without having to modify our `main.c`

 In `main.c` we get the device struct with: